Plachtaa/seed-vc/README.md

 --inference-cfg-rate 0.7
 --n-quantizers 3
---f0-condition False # set to True for singing voice conversion --semi-tone-shift 0 # pitch shift in semitones for singing voice conversion
+--f0-condition False # set to True for singing voice conversion --auto-f0-condition False # set to True to auto adjust source pitch to target pitch level, normally not used in singing voice conversion
+--semi-tone-shift 0 # pitch shift in semitones for singing voice conversion
 ```
 where: